Do Cats Get Urinary Blockage More Often in the Fall?

 Signs of a urinary obstruction in cats include:

 As the condition progresses, cats may show evidence of abdominal pain and howl when touched or when trying to urinate.
 Many cats will vomit.
-Some cats will have a wide based gait (they walk funny) leading some owners to believe they are having trouble walking or are lame.
+Some cats will have a wide based gait (they walk funny) leading owners to believe they are having trouble walking or are lame.

-If you suspect your cat has feline urethral obstruction, see your veterinarian IMMEDIATELY!
+If you suspect your cat has feline urethral obstruction, see your veterinarian immediately!

-How Serious Is a Urinary Blockage in Cats?
+How Serious Is Urinary Blockage in Cats?

 Feline urethral obstructions are life threatening!

 Within 24 hours, a cat may become lethargic, not wanting to get up, move, or eat.
-Within 72 hours of a feline urethral obstruction, cats can die.
+Within 72 hours of feline urethral obstruction, cats can die.

 If urine is prevented from exiting the bladder, pressure within the urinary tract can damage the kidneys.
 Urine contains metabolic waste products that the body must eliminate; urethral obstruction causes these toxins to build up.
 In addition, the bladder wall may be stretched to the point where muscle function is lost; in the worst cases, it ruptures.